 Note that this route will be inaccessible around periods of heavy rainfall because the flood gates to the river path will be closed.

 Download the route to your mobile phone HERE (Viewranger app required)

 Parking available on Fairyhill Road (KA1 1TA)

 Route: Starts from the bottom of Fairyhill Road at the flood gates onto River Irvine.
-Before crossing the bridge you will see a track heading off to the right along the river which you should follow until you come to a fork.
-Take the track on the right which goes past a Scottish Water building and onto a country road.
-Stay on this road all the way along to a small roundabout.
-Cross the roundabout towards the railway bridge, crossing this too, then turn immediately right down a quiet track.
-Eventually this emerges onto Dundonald Road.
+Before crossing the bridge you will see a track heading off to the right along the river which you should follow until you come to a ‘No Access Dangerous Path’ signpost (the path beyond this continues along the river but has been subject to erosion caused by high rainfall so is not currently safe).
+Take the track on your right which goes past a Scottish Water building and onto a country road.
+At the end of the road turn left and then first right to remain on a country road.
+Eventually you will emerge at a small roundabout where you should turn right to carefully cross over A759/Dundonald Rd and continue ahead as the road crosses high above the railway line.
+Turn immediately right down a quiet track which runs alongside the railway.
+After a while this emerges onto Dundonald Road.
 Turn right then first left into Gargieston estate.
 In the estate take the second street on your left – Glen Farrar Way – and then turn right onto Glen Orrin Avenue.
 After this street bends to the right turn left to reach Glen Afton Court.
 At the end of the street turn left onto South Gargieston Drive and at the end of the street turn right onto Holmes Road and after passing beneath the A71 turn left to reach the river and retrace your steps back to Fairyhill Road.

 WALK REPORT: 24th March 2016